Should I claim Housing Benefit or Universal Credit?

 Claims for Universal Credit cannot be backdated except in exceptional circumstances.
 You must make your claim immediately.

 Housing Benefit is not usually paid from an earlier date, backdating benefit may only be considered if you apply in writing and have a good reason for not applying earlier.
-Housing Benefit can be backdated for up to six months if you are of working age and three months from the date of your request if you are a pensioner, or a man aged between 60 and 64 in receipt of Pension Credit.
+Housing Benefit can be backdated for one month if you are of working age and three months from the date of your request if you are a pensioner, or a man aged between 60 and 64 in receipt of Pension Credit.
 See bullet points below.

 Council Tax Support is not usually paid from an earlier date, backdating support may only be considered if you apply in writing and have a good reason for not applying earlier.
-Council Tax Support can be backdated for up to three months.
+Council Tax Support can be backdated for one month.
 See bullet points below.

 - If you are of working age you will have to apply in writing giving a good reason or the cause for the delay in making your application.
 Some examples of reasons or good causes are: - having to go into hospital, being seriously ill, death of a close relative or problems with language and/or literacy, this list is not exhaustive.
 Simply not applying or not knowing that you could apply is not a good enough reason nor is not understanding the Housing Benefit or Council Tax rules unless there was also a reason that stopped you from finding out how you could apply.